ingaps/misc/aspnet/DecimalNumbersValidation/README.md

 2. add custom ModelBinder class

 ### Why are both steps necessary?
 Step 1. enables jQuery to validate the TextBox for decimal numbers with dot or decimal separators.

-Step 2. with step one the values with dot or comma separator are allowed, but the controller gets null as the value from TextBox.
-That is why a custom model binder is necessary.
+With step one the values with dot or comma separator are allowed, but the controller gets null as the value from TextBox.
+That is why in step 3 custom model binder is necessary.
 Now both numbers 1.98 and 1,98 are accepted, as well as its negatives (-1.98 and -1,98).

 ### Steps:

-1. overwrite jQuery validation number method (based on [ReBuildAll Blog](http://blog.rebuildall.net/2011/03/02/jQuery_validate_and_the_comma_decimal_separator) )
+#### 1. overwrite jQuery validation number method (based on [ReBuildAll Blog](http://blog.rebuildall.net/2011/03/02/jQuery_validate_and_the_comma_decimal_separator) )

 ```javascript
 $.validator.methods.number = function (value, element) {